 - Learn queuing theory and optimize your questions.

-To gain maximum benefit from Agile, you can combine different aspects of mentioned methodologies in a single project.
+To gain maximum benefit from Agile, you can combine different aspects of the mentioned methodologies in a single project.

 Agile Pitfalls